-For this reason, it is important for Christians to ask“Who is Jesus Christ?”
+For this reason, in our Groundwork series, "Who is Jesus Christ?" we'll ask and answer that important question for Christians.
 Asking it doesn’t mean we lack faith.
 It doesn’t even mean we’re doubting.
 It means we want to get to know God better and grow deeper in relationship with him.

 Since the 1st century, believers have recognized the importance of answering the question “Who is Jesus?” correctly.
 What we believe about Jesus has a big impact on what we believe about God.
 That’s why early church leaders and Christians ever since have poured over scripture to confirm and refine the answer to this crucial question.

 Throughout history, whenever new ideas about Jesus surfaced, the Church returned to its study of the Bible.
 When needed, biblical findings were written down in the form of doctrine for clarification.
 This process gave us the subject of Christology.
 In our series, host Dave Bast offers this concise definition: